oharac/immerse_day3_more_wrangling/README.md

-## ESM 244 Lab 1 Materials
+## IMMERSE pre-training day 3 homework - more data wrangling practice!

-Prepared by: Allison Horst and Casey O'Hara
+Prepared by: Allison Horst and Casey O'Hara for UCSB Bren ESM 244

 ### Data used: